UMCOY

 Fax.011.52.222.249.2158

 Those of us that have clean water, shelter, police and fire services, sanitation, daily food, education, freedom to worship, freedom of speech, and government elections are truly blessed.
 And all that we possess are gifts entrusted to us by God.
 We have not collected our possessions and wealth, large or small, on our own, but through the grace and circumstances given to us by God.
-He has designed each of as as unique individuals with capabilities and intelligence, and every unique aspect of our personality make us special.
+Being born in the United States provides substantial opportunity, even for the poor.
+God has designed each of as as unique individuals with capabilities and intelligence, and every unique aspect of our personality make us special.
 Do we value what God has created in us?
 How do we show our thanks?
 God asks that we give a tithe back to Him, and when we are faithful in our giving, He is faithful in supplying our needs.
 God is good... all the time.

 We need to support the financial needs of our own church.
-The Bible recommends giving 10% of our income, and we should do that.
-Even if everyone only gave a minimum of 5%, our church would have enough money to meet our ongoing needs.
-We need to remember that this is our church, take ownership, and make the sacrifices that are necessary to support it!
+The Bible recommends giving 10% of our income, and we should all do that as a minimum.
+But if we even gave half that, our church would have enough money to meet the ongoing needs to fulfill our mission.
+We need to remember that this is our church, take ownership, and make the sacrifices that are necessary to support God's work here in Yucaipa!

 Please help to ensure that our church has a strong financial future so that we can successfully meet the needs of our members and our community.
 Look from your heart at what you contribute to our church.
 There are many things that you can contribute in addition to your financial resources... your time, your talents, and your presence.
 God has greatly blessed us all.
 Please prayfully consider what you will commit to give back to God and step out on faith to give God's portion first.
 You will be continue to be blessed beyond measure.